RunPythonScript

 Purpose

-This module allows to execute Python scripts from within a MeVisLab network without incorporating a separate .script and .py file.
+The module RunPythonScript allows for executing Python scripts from within a MeVisLab network without incorporating a separate .script and .py file.
 This could also be considered as a MeVisLab scripting-console squeezed into a macro module.
 It may be useful to quickly incorporate scripting functionality within networks without .scripts.
-Also, it might become handy in conjunction with advanced math packages such as numpy for doing in-place calculations.
+Also, it might become handy in conjunction with advanced math packages such as NumPy for performing in-place calculations.

 Usage

-The module offers two sections for Python source code.
-The init section is only executed upon initialization of the module (or manually, to update code changes).
+This module offers two sections for Python source code.
+The init section is only executed upon initialization of the module (or manually to update code changes).
 It can be used to initialize global variables or to define functions.
 The main section is updated whenever the Execute field is triggered.
 Alternatively, changes of the pre-defined input variables in0 - in9 can trigger execution of the main block.

 Details